conda-forge/conda-forge.github.io/src/orga/governance.rst

   of one or more feedstock repositories and packages.
 Maintainers have the ability to merge pull requests into the feedstock of only the packages they maintain.
 * **external contributors:** This group encompasses all others who are not on core, part of staged-recipes, or maintainers.
-This includes first time contributors, collaborators, and funders.
+This includes first-time contributors, collaborators, and funders.
 They have no special rights within the conda-forge organization itself.